blugnu/test/README.md

 # blugnu/test

 Provides test helpers for use with the standard library `testing` package; it is not intended to be a replacement for the `testing` package or a complete testing framework in its own right.

 # CAUTION

 Feel free to use this package if you find it useful, but be aware that it is still in development and the API may change without notice.
 The package is in active use and is constantly being revised and refined as problems and annoyances are identified and resolved in the API.

-The API will remain as stable as possible but until the package hits v1.0 this is only an aspiration, not a commitment.
+The API will remain as stable as possible, but until the package hits v1.0 this is only an aspiration, not a commitment.

 ## Installation

-The `test` package is go-gettable:

 ```bash
 go get github.com/blugnu/test